magomimmo/modern-cljs/doc/second-edition/tutorial-14.md

 Oops, nothing new happens.
 The unit test succeeded again.
-The problem is that even if the `validate-shopping-form-test` function got redefined and recompiled, `cojure.test` still knows about the old definition.
+The problem is that even if the `validate-shopping-form-test` function got redefined and recompiled, `clojure.test` still knows about the old definition.
 To obtain the expected effect we have to explicitly reload the `modern-cljs.shopping.validators-test` namespace and re-run `run-tests`.